-“School was particularly difficult.
-I had hard times going into the school and I hard times walking into the classroom.
-I would have panic attacks.
+“School was particularly difficult… I would have panic attacks.
 I would get physically ill.
 I would cry, scream, fuss and refuse to get out of the car.
-That lasted all through high school,” Phil said as he addressed the audience at the congressional briefing on “Autism and Disparities: Addressing the Needs of Underserved Communities.”
+That lasted all through high school,” Phil said to the audience at a congressional briefing on “Autism and Disparities: Addressing the Needs of Underserved Communities.”

-“From the time I graduated high school until the time I got introduced to Autism Speaks, which was only about four years ago, I had no resources whatsoever.
-As a matter of fact, I didn’t even tell anyone I was autistic because I didn’t think it was okay to be on the autism spectrum.
-So, I kept that hidden from employers, from friends, from relationships.
-I didn’t want people to know I had autism because I didn’t know what it was and how it affected me as a person."
+“Until the time I got introduced to Autism Speaks… I had no resources whatsoever.
+As a matter of fact, I didn’t even tell anyone I was autistic because I didn’t think it was okay to be on the autism spectrum,” Phil says.